bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The trail up Roche Bonhomme is steep.
 The grade seldom eases and there are no switchbacks.
 In the first two hours, we gained nearly 1000 metres of elevation.
 Even when the trail passed the treeline and continued up scree, the grade held steep and straight.
 It's the longest, steepest trail we've done.
 On the scree slopes below the cliff bands, the trail became braided.
 We went right and hit a moderate scrambling section.
 We realized later, the trails on the left were easier.
 But trails converge at the same spot: left of the cliff band on the ridge crest.
 Once on the crest, we followed the ridge easily to the summit.

 The summit of Roche Bonhomme is the “forehead” of the old man's face while an equally high point east is the “nose.”
 We spent 45 minutes exploring the top.
 After climbing both summits and reaching the east end of the ridge, we turned around.
-I thought we would have trouble going down on the steep trail, but the dry trail held our boots; the descent was extremely fast.
+I thought we would have trouble going down the steep trail, but the dry trail held our boots; the descent was extremely fast.

-Paradoxically, the Roche Bonhomme scramble appears to be both popular and relatively unknown.
+Paradoxically, the Roche Bonhomme scramble appears both popular and relatively unknown.
 We liked the steep climb since it got us to the summit ridge quickly, and the views and interesting ridge crest were worth the effort.

 MOVIE